k4sh4n1/research/structural/004_active/README.md

 The Q matrix is diagonal, but different for LQR and IOC approaches.
 It is referred to the attached Python code to observe how Q matrix is selected differently for LQR and IOC.

 IOC heavily penalizes roof displacement, due to its Q matrix selection.
 It applies large forces directly at the roof to minimize roof displacement immediately, regardless of the acceleration cost.

+It should be noted that the actuators are simulated as inter-story to consider coupling through reaction forces.